RogueRope/docs/content/docs/main/participation.md

 ## Dive into Volunteering

 Not sure how you can help? **No worries!** At _Bottoms Up!_, everyone’s contribution is valuable.
-We believe the event is what we all make it—together.
+We believe the event is what we all make it together.
 Whether you’re brimming with ideas or just bringing positive energy, your presence matters.
 Each of us pitches in our own way, whether before, during, or after the event.
 It’s about community spirit, not just skills, and camaraderie more than capability.

-We appreciate every effort, big or small, and we value the diversity of contributions. **There’s no competition here—some may contribute more than others, and that’s perfectly okay.** We know everyone has their own pace and capacity, and sometimes, the most important contributions are the ones you don't even notice.
+We appreciate every effort, big or small, and we value the diversity of contributions. **There’s no competition here, some may contribute more than others, and that’s perfectly okay.** We know everyone has their own pace and capacity, and sometimes, the most important contributions are the ones you don't even notice.
 So please, be kind, **do your part,** and respect that others may be in a different place or pace.

 Contributions come in countless forms.
 Share a recipe, a song, or a dance.
 Facilitate a playshop, offer a listening ear, or organize a game.
 Even a smile can be a masterpiece at Bottoms Up!